-Currently Charles Armstrong School is looking for Lower and Middle School Teachers with extraordinary vision: to inspire, guide and teach students with language based learning differences so that they can meet their full academic and emotional potential.
+Currently Charles Armstrong School is looking for a Middle School Teachers with extraordinary vision: to inspire, guide and teach students with language based learning differences so that they can meet their full academic and emotional potential.

-Position description: Teacher will work in conjunction with a credentialed teacher, in a co-teaching model, to create an educational setting where students have the opportunity to fulfill their cognitive and social/emotional potential.
+Position description: Teacher will work in a co-teaching model, to create an educational setting where students have the opportunity to fulfill their cognitive and social/emotional potential.
 Candidates will possess a knowledge base and passion for teaching students with language based learning differences.
 Teacher will be responsible for organizing and implementing an instructional program that will capitalize on student strengths and result in students achieving academic success in accordance with Charles Armstrong methodology and mission.

 Using direct instruction, teacher will implement differentiated instructional activities in both small and whole group settings that contribute to a climate where students are actively engaged in meaningful learning experiences.

 Identify, select, and modify instructional resources to meet the needs of students with varying backgrounds, learning styles, and learning needs.

 Use classroom management systems that are effective with students with learning differences.